HasanShaik2001/Airport-Authority-Analysis/README.md

 Airport Data :- The primary data file used for this analysis is named as " Airport_ Data " .
 This file contains the detaled information about the airports in UK.

 ### Tools Used
-Jupyter Notebook [ Data Cleaning]
+- Jupyter Notebook [ Data Cleaning]
-Power Bi [ Dashboard ]
+- Power Bi [ Dashboard ]

 ### Data Cleaning / Preparation
 In the intial data cleaning phase we performed the following tasks :-

-1.Data Loading and Inspection
+* Data Loading and Inspection
-2.Handling out missing values
+* Handling out missing values
-3.Formatting data & Data Cleaning
+* Formatting data & Data Cleaning

 ### Results & Findings
 1. I found the total no.of flights , no.of flights that are cancelled due to various reasons, no.of flights that are delayed and no.of flights that are on time in the last ten years.